 François Joseph Paul de Grasse, Comte de Grasse brought French reinforcements that were decisive in the Battle of the Chesapeake.
 His reinforcements also proved to be decisive in the Battle of Yorktown, which effectively ended the Revolutionary War.

-Admiral Jean-Baptiste Donatien de Vimeur, Comte de Rochambeau – also known simply as Admiral Rochambeau – joined the Continental Army under General George Washington.
+Marshal Jean-Baptiste Donatien de Vimeur, Comte de Rochambeau – also known simply as Rochambeau – joined the Continental Army under General George Washington.
 Rochambeau’s troops marched from Newport, Rhode Island, to Yorktown, Virginia, with the Continental Army and fought alongside them in the Battle of Yorktown.

 Gilbert du Motier, Marquis de Lafayette was a nobleman who served as an aide to General Washington at Valley Forge and used his own money to support the revolution.